Pasil

-Pasil, officially the Municipality of Pasil, is a municipality in the southwestern part of the Kalinga.
+Pasil, officially the Municipality of Pasil, is a municipality in the southwestern part of Kalinga, Philippines.
 According to the 2024 census, it has a population of 10,690 people.

 Geography

 It is bounded on the north by the municipality of Balbalan, on the south by the municipality of Tinglayan, on the east by Tabuk, and on the west by the province of Abra and south-western part of the municipality of Sadanga, Mountain Province.

 Pasil is situated 51.39 km from the provincial capital Tabuk, and 516.83 km from the country's capital city of Manila.

 Barangays

 Pasil is politically subdivided into 14 barangays.
 Each barangay consists of puroks and some have sitios.